MiScripts/miscripts-website-hugo/content/submissions.md

 - Scripts must be original and created by the submitting entity.
 - Submissions should be relevant to K-12 education, higher education, system administration, or network administration.
 - Ensure your script does not include copyrighted material.

+## Need Help?

+Should you have any questions or need assistance with your submission, don't hesitate to reach out to us at [help@miscripts.org]

+Thank you for contributing to our educational community!
+We eagerly await your innovative and educational scripts.